Paid breaks are a right - not an option at Maccas.

 The SDA is seeking financial compensation for any current and former crew members at company-owned sites who were denied their paid breaks in the past 6 years.

 All McDonald’s workers must receive a paid 10 minute break if they work 4 hours or more and two 10 minute paid breaks if they work 9 hours or more.

 If you’ve been denied your breaks at any Maccas site, take our confidential survey so we can pursue compensation for you.

 We will get in touch with you about further steps after this.

 Did you know?
 The SDA has also lodged 10 other Federal Court actions over the denial of paid breaks against franchisees in Victoria, NSW, WA and SA.

 Your pay.
 Your rights.
 Your union at Macca’s.

-McDonald’s employees will now be covered by the Fast Food Industry Award from 3 February 2020.
+McDonald’s employees are covered by the Fast Food Industry Award.

-The SDA plays a central role in pushing for the Award to maintain decent pay and fair conditions that are relevant to the needs of fast food workers across the country.
+The SDA plays a central role in pushing for changes in the Award to maintain decent pay and fair conditions that are relevant to the needs of fast food workers across the country.

 The SDA works hard every year in the Fair Work Commission to ensure rates of pay go up and working conditions are protected and improved in the Fast Food Industry Award.